Portuguese Christmas Rabanadas with Port wine syrupe made in the oven

 A baguette (french word) or "cacete" is usually 500g.

-Place 500 ml of milk, 50 g of sugar, 2 cinnamon sticks, and 2 lemon peels in a saucepan.
-Mix it up.
-Stir occasionally.
-When it boils, turn off the heat and set it aside.
+Select a different tray to place the bread slices in the oven and line it with parchment paper that has been generously buttered.
+In a saucepan, combine 300 ml of milk, 50 g of sugar, 2 cinnamon sticks, and 2 lemon peels.
+Stir the mixture occasionally.
+When it comes to a boil, turn off the heat and set it aside.

-You can prepare the syrup while the milk cools down a bit.
-In another pan put 200 ml of water, 100 ml of port wine, 100 g of sugar, 2 lemon peels, and 1 cinnamon stick.
-Mix everything and bring it to a boil.
-Wait for it to boil, keep stirring, then lower the heat and let it simmer for five minutes.
-Turn off the heat and it's ready.
+While the milk cools down a bit, you can prepare the syrup.
+In another saucepan, combine 200 ml of water, 100 ml of port wine, 100 g of sugar, 2 lemon peels, and 1 cinnamon stick.
+Stir everything together and bring it to a boil.
+Once it starts boiling, continue to stir, then reduce the heat and let it simmer for five minutes.
+Turn off the heat, and the syrup is ready.

-In a bowl beat 4 eggs.
-The slices will be passed through these eggs.
+In a bowl, beat 4 eggs.
+The bread slices will be dipped in these beaten eggs.

 Remove the tray from the oven.
-In a soup plate put 3 tablespoons of sugar and a teaspoon of cinnamon and mix.
-Pass each of the toasts through this mixture and then place them on a serving plate.
-If you notice that the mixture does not stick, you can sprinkle some more on the slices.
+In a shallow dish, combine 3 tablespoons of sugar and a teaspoon of cinnamon, and mix them together.
+Pass each toast through this mixture, then place them on a serving plate.
+If you find that the mixture isn't adhering well, you can sprinkle a bit more of it onto the slices.

-After they are arranged on the plate, you can water them with the Port wine syrup and put the rest of the syrup in a small bowl, in the center, as I did.
-Or you can serve them without watering as there are those who do not appreciate the syrup.
+Once arranged on the plate, you can drizzle the Port wine syrup over the toasts and place the remaining syrup in a small bowl in the center, as I did.
+Alternatively, you can serve them without the syrup, as some people may not prefer it.

 Thank you!